 - Avoid overly soft oranges with spots and mold.

-- Oranges can be kept at room temperature for a week or so and but keep well for up to two weeks in the refrigerator.
+- They can be kept at room temperature for a week or so and but keep well for up to two weeks in the refrigerator.
 Keep them loose in the fruit container and place in the cool area away from excessive moisture as they tend to get mold infection early.

 - Store freshly squeezed orange juice inside the freezer compartment for later use.